If you’re looking for the best place to buy cell phones in 2019, don’t make the mistake of going to the most obvious place to buy your phone.

 What most people don’t realize is you can still get Verizon, AT&T, Sprint or T-Mobile service, yes the same exact service, at a cheaper rate through one of the other cell phone brands that buys network usage from the big four carriers.

 These other cell phone brands are called MVNOs or Mobile Virtual Network Operators.
 They don’t own the cell phone towers or the network but instead lease the network for their customers to use.

 Every single major cell phone service provider has multiple MVNOs that offer the same service at a cheaper price.

 After using a few MVNOs first hand, I’ve found that they work almost exactly like a phone would on the main provider’s network.
 You’ll have to go through the MVNO for customer service and phone issues, but cell service acts about the same.

 Here are my favorite MVNOs for different networks and different levels of cell phone use.
 After this, we’ll get to the best place to actually buy the phone itself.

 Republic Wireless – Uses Sprint Or T-Mobile

-Republic Wireless is my absolute favorite MVNO and is the cell phone service provider my wife and I have used for the past four years.
+Republic Wireless is my absolute favorite MVNO and is the cell phone service provider my wife and I have used for the past five years.